 “If you will stay close to nature, to its simplicity, to the small things hardly noticeable, those things can unexpectedly become great and immeasurable”

-- A filterable list of observations
+- Observations - a filterable list of all my observations

 - Taxa - a filterable list of the taxa recorded in the observations

 - Articles - articles about nature and the TALL stack (i.e. how the site works)

 I am Gerard Chartier (a.k.a.
 Gee).
 I am an Englishman, who has been living in Cambodia since 2009, and I am a very keen (some might say, “obsessed”) amateur naturalist.
 I have invested a lot of time and effort in trying to identify (as best I can) the photographs I have taken of flora and fauna.
 Still a huge amount of work to do.

 I have been a software developer since 1990, and have developed this site, and included articles about it, in the hope that it might help others.